Delay-Xili/F-Clip/README.md

 ### Detect Wireframes for Your Own Images or Videos
-To test F-Clip on your own images or videos, you need download the pre-trained models and execute
+To test F-Clip on your own images or videos, you need to download the pre-trained models and execute

 ```Bash
 CUDA_VISIBLE_DEVICES=0 python demo.py <path-to-image-or-video> --model HR --output_dir logs/demo_result --ckpt <path-to-pretrained-pth> --display True
 ```
-Here, `--output_dir` is specifying the directory where the results will stored, and you can specify `--display` to see the results on time.
+Here, `--output_dir` is specifying the directory where the results will store, and you can specify `--display` to see the results on time.

 ### Downloading the Processed Dataset